 Atomic Energy of Canada Limited

-AECL has launched a competitive procurement process to continue the management and operation of CNL beyond the current contract, which expires in September 2025.
+AECL has now completed a competitive procurement process to continue the management and operation of CNL beyond the current contract, which expires in September 2025.
+Please refer to the announcement made on June 12, 2025 for information on the preferred bidder.

 AECL delivers its mandate through a Government-owned, Contractor-operated (GoCo) model, whereby a private-sector organization, Canadian Nuclear Laboratories (CNL), is responsible for operating AECL’s sites.